 The more data you can access in real-time, the easier it is for everyone to stay on the same page day after day.
 With technology driven by automation, you can gain access to real-time data that eliminates the stress of chasing it down when the time comes.

-5. No Standardization
+5. No Standardisation

 Even if you're solely responsible for the financial close process, it doesn't mean you can do everything on your own.
 You still need help from others, such as retrieving data related to departmental spending.

-This is where a lack of standardization can bog you down.
+This is where a lack of standardisation can bog you down.
 From product managers to PR professionals to sales and marketing teams, every department has something for you.
-While that’s expected, the last thing you need is everyone sending you data in a different manner.
+While that's expected, the last thing you need is everyone sending you data in a different manner.

 Product managers send you expense claims via Slack.
 Sales managers share receipts as email attachments.
 PR and advertising executives drop off paperwork in your office.